bendabin/RobotFootball/README.md

 ## Part 1

-Click [here](/RobotCode/main.cpp) to view the main code for the robot algorithm.
-The name of the file called main.cpp in C++.
+Click [here](/RobotCode/main.cpp) to view the code for the robot algorithm.
+The name of the file is called main.cpp in C++.

 ## Part 2

 Click [here](/GUI/Form1BU.cs) to view the main code for the GUI for calculting the algorithms for the robot cordinates.
-The name of the file called Form1BU.cs in C#.
+The name of the file is called Form1BU.cs in C#.

 ![ImageText](imageName.JPG?raw=true "Description")

-The code to control the robots.